suraj-sella/Items-Inventory-Management/README.md

 # Setup Instructions

-1. Create a Database 'Items-Inventory' for this application.
+1. Create a Database 'items-inventory' for this application.

 2. Export dbsql/project.sql into above created database.